nypl-spacetime/building-inspector/README.md

 `rake data_import:ingest_centroids_for_sheet id=SOMEID force=true`

 This updates the polygon centroids for a given `sheet_id` from a file `public/files/SOMEID-traced.json` **replacing** any existing polygon centroids (not the polygons themselves).

+### <a name="consensus"></a>Consensus generation

+As people inspect polygons according to the task (eg. "YES/NO/FIX" for the geometry task) they are essentially casting a vote alongside fellow inspectors.
+We show the same polygon and task to several people and tally up those votes to decide whether they agree.
+If they do, that polygon is removed from the pool for that given task.

+Each task has a different means to come to consensus.
+So far, consensus for `geometry`, `color` and basic `address` (value being `NONE`) are implemented.
+A rake task is available for this in `lib/tasks/flag_processing`:

+`rake db:calculate_consensus`

+This task should be scheduled to execute regularly (say, every ten minutes).
+New consensus generation for other tasks is being implemented.

 ### <a name="api"></a>API querying